In Need Of Custom Fabrication Services? Let Us Help!

 Planning and executing a custom fabrication project can be intense with so many budget concerns and moving parts.
 David Flatt LTD has over 25 years of custom manufacturing experience, making them expert custom fabricators with the latest technology, including a CNC cutting machine to turn your ideas into reality.
-We can help you every step of the way and have collaborated with artists on large scale productions, produced experiential events, and manufactured custom furniture and displays.
+We can help you every step of the way and have collaborated with artists on large scale productions, produced experiential events with custom experiential fabrication, and manufactured custom furniture and displays.
 If you are in need of expert advice, you’ve come to the right place.
 Meet Zac, Production Manager of David Flat LTD, as he shares his experiences.

 My former line of work was in stage design and production of concerts and other live events.
 I got into manufacturing and fabrication because of wanting to have stuff built for shows I was working on but never having the right person or company to do it.
 I found most of the vendors I interacted with to be unreliable and just didn't work at the rapid speed that I needed.
 So, I just kind of started learning everything that I wanted to make.

 We have a pretty diverse custom fabrication shop with a lot of skilled laborers.
 We have a full finishing spray room where we spray lacquer, polyester, and other finishes.
 Plus, we have a full sheet metal shop where we offer laser cutting, welding, bending, and pretty much all wood and custom metal fabrication.

 The MultiCam 5000 Series CNC Router is really the star of our shop.
 It's a pretty unique machine, with an oversized dimension of 5’X10’ (standard is 4’x8’), allowing us to cut larger materials.
 It also has two spindles so we can cut at twice the speed of other CNC cutting service shops.